Mad4Viz/DeliverooHotspot/README.md

 ## Takeaways

 ### Strategic Positioning - High-Value Zones
+Based on my personal experiance and findings from the dashboard:

-- **South Kensington**: Consistent order flow, anchored by reliable partners such as Wingstop
+- **South Kensington**: Provided a consistent order flow, anchored by reliable partners such as Wingstop/Nandos
 - **Notting Hill**: High establishment density supporting continuous operations
 - **Chelsea**: Strong base for bidirectional order flows between Notting Hill/Paddington/Victoria

 ### Strategic Shift Pattern
 - I primarily work morning shifts on weekends 07:00-till my battery dies during/after the lunch rush.
-Starting at 7am the app regularly signalled that its not busy, but I got consistent orders.
+- Starting at 7am the Riders app regularly signalled that its not busy, but I got consistent orders.
 Visualising stores operating hours I saw there were a lot more stores open than I thought!
 - From personal experience there is not a lot of traffic and riders on the road at that time, which has the possibility to lead to a busy morning.
 However this always isn't the case, of course there are other factors that affect the demand.

 ## Future Improvements